Cain and Abel (comics): Recent history

 Recently, both Cain and Abel have appeared in the new House of Mystery title.
 Abel appeared in the missing House of Mystery with Goldie, claiming to be on a secret mission to retrieve the various nightmares that were still in the house when it vanished.
 Meanwhile, Cain, under the guise of a mysterious coachman, plotted with various groups to retake the House of Mystery, which he saw as his rightful property.
 Eventually, Cain was able to broker a deal to become the co-manager of the House of Mystery's current incarnation as a bar, and both he and Abel have become regular members of the series' cast.

 Other characters

 Gregory

-Gregory is a large green gargoyle and the pet of Cain.
+Gregory is a green gargoyle and the pet of Cain.
 He communicates in "grunts", which the inhabitants of the Dreaming appear to understand.
 He helps Goldie re-assemble Abel when Cain kills him.
 He first appeared as the child of two stone gargoyles in The House of Mystery #175, wherein his parents perched on the House of Mystery until they were able to kill their sculptor, a boarder in the house who had murdered their designer, and left without their egg.
-He later appears during the Blackest Night crossover event, defending Scandal Savage, the new owner of the House of Mystery, from the members of the Suicide Squad.
+He later appears in Blackest Night defending Scandal Savage, the new owner of the House of Mystery, from the Suicide Squad.